 As Tahir reflected on these things this morning, however, he remembered another teaching of the Maulana.
 It was the story of Hazrat Ayub (Job).
 The teacher had explained that in the time of terrible disaster, Allah remains present through his Spirit.
 How did these two teachings fit together?
 Tahir was not only in anguish, he was also very confused.
 If only the teacher were here to talk with him.

 Thinking of the local Islamic leader made Tahir anxious.
 What would he say to the Imam?
 At this point in time, disclosure of Tahir's new faith could bring disastrous results.
 The Imam would probably refuse to bury Bashir.
 The village might decide to ostracize Tahir's whole family.
 His father, who was very old and weak, might even die of shock if Tahir revealed his departure from Islam to follow the true and straight path to Allah.
 Even the forthcoming marriage of his sisters could be in jeopardy.
-If people found out that Tahir had changed religions, parents might not want their sons to marry Tahir's sisters.
+If people discovered that Tahir had changed religions, parents might not want their sons to marry Tahir's sisters.

 Tahir sat with his head in his hands and heard with dread the approaching shuffle of his father.
 What would he say to him?